 Rather than cutting fresh twigs from trees, the best practice is to harvest dropped branches directly from the ground.

-It won’t be hard to find pine blowdown on the forest floor.
+It won’t be hard to find twigs and blowdown on the forest floor.
 You’ll come across several batches on almost any hike through an evergreen woods.

 White Pine is very distinctive and easy to spot.
 The needles are long, thin, flexible, and always arranged in bundles of five.